grc-iit/jarvis-cd/README.md

 spack install daos
 ```

-## 5. Installing a Storage System in a New Machine
+## 5. Installing Jarvis in Parallel to Setup Shared Storage

 Jarvis can be used to deploy a storage system in a new machine.
 However, this requires setting up SSH and installing a few dependencies on each node.